SpenceKonde/megaTinyCore/README.md

 #### [Installation](Installation.md)

 ### The 2-series is here!
-Please report any bugs you find.
-We will be releasing a fix for the improper ADC configuration (results is poor accuracy) bug this week.

 # **megaTinyCore** - Supports ALL post 2016 tinyAVR w/2k+ flash!
 Arduino core for the tinyAVR 0-series, 1-series, and now 2-series chips.
 These parts have an improved architecture, with improved peripherals and improved execution time for certain instructions (similar to megaAVR 0-series chips like the ATmega4809 as used on Nano Every and Uno Wifi Rev. 2) in low-cost, small packages of the ATtiny line.
 All of these parts feature a full hardware UART, SPI and TWI interface, and the 1-series parts have a DAC for analog output as well.
 The 2-series, which has just started to show up on the market, offers a greatly improved 12-bit differential ADC with programmable gain amplifier, a second UART, more RAM, CCL blocks (but no async timer or DAC).